 Choose Your Strawberry Plant

 Strawberry plants come in three types.
 Think about where you’ll plant your berries to get the best results.

 - June-bearing: These are the traditionally grown strawberries that generally produce one large harvest in late spring or early summer depending on temperature.
 June-bearing strawberries are classified into early, mid-season and late varieties.
-Ask your Garden Center associate which is best for you.

 - Ever-bearing: These strawberries produce two to three harvests of fruit intermittently during the spring, summer and fall.
 Ever-bearing plants do not send out many runners and are great for small spaces or containers.

 - Day-neutral: These strawberries produce fruit throughout the growing season.
 Because they produce few runners, they are great when space is limited, but the fruits are usually somewhat smaller than June-bearers.
 They produce continually when temperature remains between 35 to 85 degrees Fahrenheit.

 Choose Your Site